 What is Pinterest Analytics?

-Why Use Pinterest Analytics
+Why does Pinterest Analytics matter?

 Last but not least, Pinterest Analytics gives you the ability to export your stats in a CSV file, which will come in handy for your next report or audit.

-Pinterest Analytics Tools to Smartly Track Your Performance
+3 Pinterest Analytics Tools to Smartly Track Your Performance

 The tool goes beyond vanity metrics and tracks followers, engagement, and even virality.
 You can even track your ROI by looking at visits, transactions, and revenue down to the specific pin.

-Additionally, there are powerful filtering tools so you can uncover insights by board, interest heatmaps to verify that you‘re focusing on the right content, and trending reports to see what’s trending right now even if it was pinned months ago.
+Additionally, there are powerful filtering tools so you can uncover insights by board, interest heatmaps to verify that you‘re focusing on the right content, and trending reports to see what’s trending right now, even if it was pinned months ago.

-Olapic is an all-in-one user generated, influencer, short-form video enterprise content platform that helps brands drive engagement.
+Olapic is an all-in-one, user-generated, influencer, short-form video enterprise content platform that helps brands drive engagement.

 With its scheduling and analytics tool, you can track ROI, influencer interactions, and engagement.